Ibaslogic/Ibaslogic/src/contents/series/2020-08-09-Sourcing-data-in-gatsby/sourcing-data-in-gatsby.md

 Now let’s restart the development server.

 At this point, your blog post pages are created.
-You can visit this URL, http://localhost:8000/blog/first-gatsby-blog-post from your browser address bar and see your new page.
+You can visit this URL, [localhost:8000/blog/first-gatsby-blog-post](http://localhost:8000/blog/first-gatsby-blog-post "single post page") from your browser address bar and see your new page.

 ![template](./images/template.png)